ArvindGanesan95/CS582_SearchEngineProject/ReadMe.md

 The link to the Ubuntu distribution is  : https://ubuntu.com/download/desktop
 ## Software Requirements
 - PyCharm 2020.3 (For development purposes in an IDE)
 - Python 3.9.1 .
-Make sure that PIP is installed and environment path of pip and python  is set
+Make sure that PIP is installed and environment path of pip and python  is set.
+If 'pip' is not found in ubuntu, it could be installed from https://linuxize.com/post/how-to-install-pip-on-ubuntu-20.04/.
+Python 3.9 and above can be installed from https://linuxize.com/post/how-to-install-python-3-9-on-ubuntu-20-04/

 ## Python Modules Required